CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 3. Select the profile(s) you want to remove and click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/23-Delete/bin-1.svg" width="18" height="18">}} (Delete).

-## Manage Switch Configuration Profiles
+## Manage Switch Configuration

 To ease the consistent configuration of your switches, NetQ enables you to create and manage multiple switch configuration profiles.
-Each configuration can contain Cumulus Linux-, NetQ Agent-, and switch-related settings.
-These can then be applied to a group of switches during software upgrades based on the desired configuration or role of the switch.
+Each configuration can contain Cumulus Linux- and NetQ Agent-related settings.
+These can then be applied to a group of switches at once.

 You can view, create, and modify switch configuration profiles and their assignments at any time using the Switch Configurations card.